Story

 But wanting to vindicate himself, he asked Jesus, “And who is my neighbor?”
 Jesus replied, “A man was going down from Jerusalem to Jericho and fell into the hands of robbers, who stripped him, beat him, and took off, leaving him half dead.
 Now by chance a priest was going down that road, and when he saw him he passed by on the other side.
 So likewise a Levite, when he came to the place and saw him, passed by on the other side.
 But a Samaritan while traveling came upon him, and when he saw him he was moved with compassion.
 He went to him and bandaged his wounds, treating them with oil and wine.
 Then he put him on his own animal, brought him to an inn, and took care of him.
 The next day he took out two denarii, gave them to the innkeeper, and said, ‘Take care of him, and when I come back I will repay you whatever more you spend.’
 Which of these three, do you think, was a neighbor to the man who fell into the hands of the robbers?”
 He said, “The one who showed him mercy.”
 Jesus said to him, “Go and do likewise.”

 In Luke 10, when the Good Samaritan saw a person who had been stolen from, he returned him to wholeness.
-Like the Good Samaritan, Jesus is calling white people and churches to return to wholeness Black people who have been stolen from.
+Like the Good Samaritan, white people and churches are called to return to wholeness Black people who have been stolen from.

 So, the POWER of reparations is restitution, which we see in Zacchaeus, and restoration, which we see in the Good Samaritan.